NetFlow Collector - Device42

 -u string | D42 username

-The NetFlow collector will capture and send data to Device42 in 5-minute increments [by default].
-You may customize this interval using the -i command switch.
+The NetFlow collector will capture and send data to Device42 in 5-minute increments by default.
+You may customize this interval using the -i

-Device42 will attempt to associate the data it receives with known services (services known to Device42).
+Device42 will attempt to associate the data it receives with services known to Device42.
 If there are no services with which to associate the collected data, Device42 will retain one million rows of the most recent data, discarding the oldest information as needed.
-The data in this million-row buffer is matched against as new services are discovered.
+As new services are discovered, data is matched against this million-row buffer.

 Licensing